reasonset/maildeliver/README.md

 #### Systray Notification

-This function needs `saveheaders.rb` and `yad-systray.rb` plugins and Yad and Zenity command, and to install `maildeliv.yad-systray.rb` and `maildeliv.yad-systray.sh` utils.
+This function needs `yad-systray.rb` plugins and Yad and Zenity command, and to install `maildeliv.yad-systray.rb` and `maildeliv.yad-systray.sh` utils.

+You should turn on `LeaveHeaders`

 You run `maildeliv.yad-systray.sh`.
 Mail deliver icon is in systray.
 You can check delivered mails with click the icon.